arkadykonovalov/rmd-latex/README.md

 ## In short

 This is a simple Rmarkdown template for academic papers based on the default latex template.
-The main file is **template.rmd**, and the output is **template.pdf**.
+The main file is **template.Rmd**, and the output is **template.pdf**.

 ## Included files